williamtengit/Opacity_EP-EFA_TAC_TN/README.md

 Fig 1. the EFA described by the current file of "EFA_model1.py"

+Also, one can construct the new files of "EFA_model1.py" and "EFA_model1_reverse.py" for his EP-EFA model followed by this example.

 The files of "FA_model1.py" and "FA_model1_reverse.py" are for the FAs counterparts of the EP-EFA.
 The current files are for the FA and its reverse FA corresponding to the EP-EFA described by "EFA_model1.py", and the FAs are shown below.